Using an image as a citation, with people on it or with art work

 Work of arts such as statues or paintings are protected by copyright.
 Using a picture of a painting or statue is not allowed without permission of the artist.
 But for a work of art which is located permanently in a public space (public road, railway station, shopping mall, and a hall of a town hall) pictures may be taken and used.
 It is important that the work is displayed as it can be seen in its surroundings.

-However, a museum or a school is not a public place so pictures made in a museum or a school cannot be used, except artwork in public domain. if you want to use an image with art work in your education, perhaps you can cite that picture.
+However, a museum or a school is not a public place so pictures made in a museum or a school cannot be used, except artwork in creative-commons. if you want to use an image with art work in your education, perhaps you can cite that picture.